datagovuk/guidance/monthly_datasets_problem.md

 This is a far better experience for users and is actually an easier process for the publisher to update.

-## How do I do that?
+## How do I create or convert to a 'time-series' dataset?

-When you create the dataset, on the 'Data Files' tab:
+This assumes you having clicked "Add a new dataset" or "Edit dataset properties" - for more details see [Dataset Form](dataset_form.html#add-a-dataset).

+1. Click on the "Data Files" tab.

-1. Select "A timeseries record".
+2. Select "A timeseries record".
 This adds the "Date" column to the table below.

    ![monthly datasets in the form](images/monthly_datasets_form.png)

-2. Select the correct "Update frequency".
+3. Select the correct "Update frequency".

-3. Fill in the table.
+4. Fill in the table.
 Each row corresponds to one month, with the unique URL for that month's data.
+If you have any existing rows then they will need the "Date" field completing before the page can be submitted.

    ![form row example](images/monthly_datasets_form_row.png)